RichardLitt/standard-readme/spec.md

 > Note: Standard Readme is designed for open source libraries.
 Although it's [historically](README.md#background) made for Node and npm projects, it also applies to libraries in other languages and package managers.

 **Requirements:**
-  - Be called README.md (with capitalization).
+  - Be called README (with capitalization) aand have a specific extension depending on its format (`.md` for Markdown, `.org` for Org Mode Markup syntax, `.html` for HTML, ...)
   - If the project supports i18n, the file must be named accordingly: `README.de.md`, where `de` is the BCP 47 Language tag.
 For naming, prioritize non-regional subtags for languages.
 If there is only one README and the language is not English, then a different language in the text is permissible without needing to specify the BCP tag: e.g., `README.md` can be in German if there is no `README.md` in another language.
 Where there are multiple languages, `README.md` is reserved for English.
-  - Be a valid Markdown file.
+  - Be a valid file in the selected format (Markdown, Org Mode, HTML, ...).
   - Sections must appear in order given below.
 Optional sections may be omitted.
   - Sections must have the titles listed below, unless otherwise specified.
 If the README is in another language, the titles must be translated into that language.
   - Must not contain broken links.